carlosdiaz/amxrestful/README.md

 # amxrestful
-Some restful methods for amx
+Some restful methods for amx:

+	sendPIN request